jonathjd/jonathjd.github.io/_posts/2024-03-26-bioinformatics-tools-wdl.md

 That's where WDL comes in ✅

-To get an idea of how WDL works, we are going to write a simple pipeline that will take parse a fastq file and write the base quality scores to a csv file.
+To get an idea of how WDL works, we are going to write a simple pipeline that will parse a fastq file and write the base quality scores to a csv file.

 It might be helpful to check out this [article](https://jonathjd.github.io/blog/2024/parsing-fastq/) if you aren't familiar with fastq files or base quality scores.
 We're also going to improve the script we wrote there as well.